aydayurtoglu/CS102-project/group/meetingslog.md

 **Present:** All  _**Absent:** None

 **Discussion:**
-We discussed about the progress of our project and a major problem about external storage and gallery view of it.
+We discussed about the progress of our project and a major problem about internal storage and gallery view of it.

 **ToDo:**
+Beste and Ece will work on taking images from our internal storage.
+Ayda and Can will work on adjusting the speed of the animation.
-Everyone will work on solving this problem.
+Eren and Ata will work on adding a drawing feature to FullscreenActivity.